fernandolamas/rejuntebotarv2/README.md

 - NPM packages
 - Json files to save the execution data.

-As the program is made for fire and forget cases, there is no database used right now, just information inside json files which is writen and replaced on demand
+As the program is made for fire and forget cases, there is no database used right now, just information inside json files which are writen and replaced on demand

 **Pre-requisites**